godot-escoria/escoria-demo-game/docs/esc_reference.md

    * `TK` stands for "telekinetic".
 It means the player won't walk over to the item to say the line.
    * `FAST` stands for "fast".
 It means the player will walk at the speed of `player_doubleclick_speed_multiplier` to execute the action.
    * `NO_TT` stands for "No tooltip".
 It hides the tooltip for the duration of the event.
 Useful when having multiple `say` commands in it.
+   * `NO_HUD` stands for "No HUD".
+It hides the HUD for the duration of the event.
+Useful when you want something to look like a cut scene but not disable input for skipping dialog.
    * `CUT_BLACK` applies only to `:setup`.
 It makes the screen go black during the setup phase.
 You will probably see a quick black flash, so use it only if you prefer it over the standard cut.
    * `LEAVE_BLACK` applies only to `:setup`.
 In case your `:ready` starts with `cut_scene telon fade_in`, you must apply this flag or you will see a flash of your new scene before going black again for the `fade_in`.